IoannisBouzas/Computer-Vision-Project/README.md

 ## Project Description

 This repository contains my solutions for the Computer Vision (MYE046) course assignment from the Winter Semester 2024-2025.
 The assignment focuses on implementing machine learning and deep learning techniques for handwritten digit classification using the MNIST dataset.
-The project is divided into two main exercises:
+The project is divided into two main parts:

-- Exercise 1: Machine Learning
+- Part 1: Machine Learning

     - Data Visualization: Plotting MNIST digit samples.